artwalker/artwalker/README.md

 ## Culprit

+**Culprit** is a private-deployment AI RCA Workbench for Jira-based engineering teams.

 Engineering teams often investigate the same kinds of issues again and again.

 The useful knowledge already exists, but it is scattered across: